top of page

 3. Exhale through your mouth to a count of 5 in your mind, feeling your stomach deflate.
 Again, allow your chest to remain still.

-4. Repeat this three times.
+4. Repeat this three times

 c_edited_edited.png

-Cognitive-based Strategies You Can Use
+Cognitive-Based Strategies You Can Try

 Positive Reframing